-The assets and deferred outflows of resources of the District exceeded its liabilities and deferred inflows of resources at June 30, 2020 and 2019 by \$18,197,778 and \$17,543,695 respectively, which is reported as net position.
+The assets and deferred outflows of resources of the District exceeded its liabilities and deferred inflows of resources at June 30, 2021 and 2020 by \$18,638,632 and \$18,197,778 respectively, which is reported as net position.

 The Sewer enterprise of the District is a business-type activity that is intended to recover all or a significant portion of its costs through user fees and charges.
-The sewer rates increased 8% in November 2019 and 8% in November 2018 over the prior years, respectively.
+The most recent change in the sewer rate was an increase of 8% in November 2019.
+The District regularly monitors current financial position and anticipated future costs in line with its master plan and periodically adjusts sewer rates to ensure fiscal and service capacity sustainability.

-At June 30, 2020 and 2019, the District was carrying accounts receivable in the amount of \$1,094,991 and \$1,076,519 respectively.
+At June 30, 2021 and 2020, the District was carrying accounts receivable in the amount of \$1,021,339 and \$1,094,991 respectively.

-The District's net other post-employment benefits liability increased from \$313,503 in 2019 to \$2,117,468 in 2020 due to changes in actuarial assumptions used in the updated actuarial valuation report.
-Those assumptions now include the effects of recognizing an implicit rate subsidy.
+The District's net pension liability increased from \$1,938,996 in 2020 to \$3,162,801 in 2021 due to changes in actuarial assumptions used in the updated actuarial valuation report.
+The primary driver in the change related to lower investment earnings compared to actuarial estimates.